 Had Egan structured this book as she did her interconnected short stories in A Visit from the Goon Squad, it would have been amazing!
 It would have helped her whittle down each of the six main plots to their most essential moments and allow their stories to end naturally.
-As is, there is a unspeakably clumsy ending in which everyone winds up in a cornfield during Charlotte Swenson’s improbable climax.
+As is, there is an unspeakably clumsy ending in which everyone winds up in a cornfield during Charlotte Swenson’s improbable climax.
 I felt as though Egan was pressured to bring everything together at the same time.
-When the ‘answers’ to the central mysteries of this novel are finally answered, there isn’t much relief in knowing—nothing is changed and it turns out that Charlotte knew the cause of her car crash the whole time (the only mystery I’d been curious about).
+When the answers to the central mysteries of this novel are finally answered, there isn’t much relief in knowing—nothing is changed, and it turns out that Charlotte knew the cause of her car crash the whole time (the only mystery I’d been curious about).

 I finished this book to the end only for the writing.
 Egan is truly gifted.
 Her ability to describe a common scene and make it extraordinary is unrivaled.
 Her critique of modern identity and consumerist culture is interesting; she sets up scenes as demonstrations, withholding her own viewpoints to let the viewer draw theirs (heavy-handed preachy types have no business writing fiction).
 But her characters never truly come to life.
 They’re demonstrations of people run aground, not actual people.

 I usually have a quote for my reviews.
 Michael West’s first McDonald’s Big Mac is a pretty momentous scene, but I’ve decided to go with the following sentence (Egan tends towards the long, internal stuff when writing Moose).
 I know I said I wasn’t a fan of the Moose scenes, but I did enjoy his Eureka! moment.
 (His pendulous uvula brought me back to the good ol’ Saturday morning cartoons.)
-Not all of her sentences are this long (thank goodness!), but it’s a fair sampling of her writing in this novel of which so much is internal.
+Not all of her sentences are this long, but it’s a fair sampling of her writing in this novel of which so much is internal.

 In Moose’s imagination there was a break, a snap, and then a great many things ensued with a drastic simultaneity that was the hallmark of mental events unfettered by the constraints of physical possibility: he bellowed (mentally), “Yyyyyeeeeeeeessssss!,” his uvula swinging like a pendulum at the back of his throat, the prolonged, gut-heaving force of his yell loosening the support beams over his head and sending tiny fissures through the walls of Meeker Hall, which widened into cracks and gaps and then gullies, so that shortly the building was collapsing over their heads: desks, computers, books, a hecatomb of didacticism and scholarship and cruelty (toward him) reduced to nonsense by a single yell from the man they’d relegated to the basement, but that wasn’t all – his yell sent shock waves through the soil in whose depths they’d forced him to work, waves that burrowed under those delicately landscaped hills and dales and dells and playing fields, so that the buildings whose halcyon views they enhanced were shaken to their foundations, and by the time he reached the sssss of Yyyyyeeeeeeeesssss, a thunderous general collapse was in progress that threatened to spread indefinitely, his departmental colleagues airborne and whirling like locusts, desks, files, documents intended to effect his dismissal (he knew it!
 He knew it!), all of these separated and broke and divided until they were blowing in the breeze like the furry seeds of dandelions, and in the silence that seeped over the world following this juggernaut, a silence like the falling of night, Moose stepped from his basement hole and surveyed the wreckage his affirmation had wrought and was pleased, yes, he was satisfied.